lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@script`
 Traditionally, results from cohort studies were presented as tables.
-However, tables are not really effective at communicating findings.
+However, for most scientific results, tables are not nearly as effective as figures for communicating findings.

 ---